By Harriet Betteridge, advisor on UK tax and trust matters

 This is worth considering, especially if you do know what you want and you foresee a dispute.
 If you do organise your funeral during your lifetime you will not be alone: the Queen’s funeral has already been meticulously planned and coverage of it is regularly rehearsed by the BBC!

 Even with the best laid plans, disputes can arise when someone dies as this is a difficult time for family and friends.
 If that does happen, the disagreeing parties should try to come to a compromise.
 Ultimately, if the parties cannot agree they may have to take their dispute to the Court for a decision, but, as Mr Justice Arnold made clear, it may be that the Court cannot choose the option favoured by one side or another and instead has to order a third solution which is not really what either party wants.
 A Court case is likely to be very distressing for the family and potentially costly too, so best avoided if possible.

 Timing can be crucial

 It is often easier to talk about death when it is not an immediate concern.
 If you are reviewing your Will, that could be a good opportunity to bring up the subject with your family.
-If you are able to spend a little bit of time now thinking about your wishes, discussing these with your family and recording them in writing or online then you could save your loved ones a lot of additional worry after your death.
+If you are able to spend a little bit of time now thinking about your wishes, discussing these with your family and recording them in writing or online then you could save your loved ones a lot of additional worry after your death and avoid funeral disputes.